Introduction to psychometric tests

 Tip 2: Find the psychometric test publisher

 The company you are applying to, or the recruitment agency you are working with, will outsource the design of the psychometric test to a specialist test publisher.
 Several psychometric test publishers exist and each has slightly different styles.
-The largest is SHL, but others include Saville Consulting, TalentQ, Cubiks, Criterion Partnership, and Kenexa.
+The largest is SHL, but others include Saville Assessment, TalentQ, Cubiks, Criterion Partnership, and Kenexa.
 Pay careful attention to the online link you get to take your psychometric test and the branding of any test material you get; these will be clues as to which test publisher is behind the psychometric test you are about to sit.
 As soon as you find out which company has designed the psychometric test, you can go directly to their website and find out even more information about that specific test, such as the time limit, whether negative marking is being used.

 Tip 3: Practice, practice, practice